Global-Biofoundries-Alliance/DNA-scanner/README.md

 By default the _./Backend/config.yml_ has the database credentials as configured in the _docker-compose.override.yml_.

-By default the volumes of the database are bind to _/srv/dnascanner/db/_ to persist the data.
+By default the volumes of the database are bound to _/srv/dnascanner/db/_ to make the data persistent.
 You can make the saved information temporary by removing the volume shown below from the _docker-compose.override.yml_.

 `- /srv/dnascanner/db:/var/lib/mysql`

 ### Force Rebuild

-You can force an rebuild without caching using the skript _rebuild.sh_.
+You can force a rebuild without caching using the script _rebuild.sh_.

 ```
     chmod 775 rebuild.sh